apache/fury-site/docs/json/graalvm.md

 target only when that exact Mixin is registered in the returned `ForyJson`.

 Only one source is enabled for an exact target in a built `ForyJson`.
-Later registration replaces an earlier source for subsequent `build()` calls; a runtime keeps the immutable snapshot it was built with.
+Later registration replaces an earlier source for subsequent `build()` calls; each built `ForyJson` instance keeps the immutable snapshot it was built with.

 ## Type Discovery and Construction

-The `fory-json` artifact activates its Native Image Feature automatically. `@JsonType` is not inherited, so annotate every concrete runtime model.
+The `fory-json` artifact activates its Native Image Feature automatically. `@JsonType` is not inherited, so annotate every concrete application model.
 An annotated base with a class-literal `@JsonSubTypes` table registers its listed subtypes automatically.
 Dedicated supported containers, including `EnumMap` and `EnumSet`, use their built-in factories.
 Other reachable concrete `Collection` and `Map` root types require a public no-argument constructor.
-A class referenced only by a runtime string is not reachable;
+A class referenced only by a class name resolved at runtime is not reachable;
 `JsonSubTypes.Type.className` is therefore unsupported in a native image.

 Do not add application reflection configuration as a replacement for the generated configuration.